cadre/tcomb-builder/docs/builder.md

 ### Summary

 Set what properties should be automatically generated for you.
+Options are:
-Options are: 'labels', 'placeholders', 'none'.
+'labels', 'placeholders', 'none'.

 ### Parameters

 **text**: `string`

-## `setTransformer(transformer)`
+## `setTransformer(transformer, name)`

 ### Summary

 Set the transformer object in the options object for this type.
 The transformer object has two keys: `parse` and `format`. `parse` is a function describing how values will be transformed going into the type; `format` describes how they come out.
+The `name` parameter is used when checking for builder equality.

 ### Parameters

 **transformer**: `object` transformer

+**name**: `string`

 ## `setHelp(help)`